Chapter 9 Unsupervised learning: clustering

 Hierarchical clustering: initialisation (left) and colour-coded results after iteration (right).

-The results of hierarchical clustering are typically visualised along a dendrogram12, where the distance between the clusters is proportional to the branch lengths.
+The results of hierarchical clustering are typically visualised along a dendrogram12 Note that dendrograms, or trees in general, are used in evolutionary biology to visualise the evolutionary history of taxa.
+In this course, we use them to represent similarities (based on distances) and don’t assess any evolutionary relations between features or samples., where the distance between the clusters is proportional to the branch lengths.

 Figure 9.11: Visualisation of the hierarchical clustering results on a dendrogram